Five home remedies for UTIs

 High fiber foods may help to quicken recovery.
 Getting a range of essential nutrients is also important to allow the body to heal itself.

 Vitamin C can inhibit the growth of bacteria in the urinary tract since it makes urine more acidic.
 Although it is usually advised that vitamin C intake be increased via a varied diet, supplements may be recommended.
+If you are interested in purchasing vitamin C supplements, then there is an excellent selection available online.

 Cranberry juice is often considered to be a home remedy for UTIs.
 However, there is no conclusive study proving this to be true.